 Simple tactics like having your child re-do the activity a better way or teaching social skills can help him remember what to do next time.
 Give him natural consequences that tie to his behavior so he can see the results of his choices.

 Besides correcting his behavior, you can also prevent them by lessening the chances they even happen.
-And finally, adjust your expectations and remember that your child’s brain is still growing and wired differently than adults.
+And finally, adjust your expectations and remember that his brain is still growing and wired differently than adults.

-With these tips, your child can better develop his impulse control—even if it means having him close the medicine cabinet again… but gently this time.
+With these tips, he can better develop his impulse control—even if it means having him close the medicine cabinet again… but gently this time.

 p.s.
-You can also check out What Were You Thinking? by Bryan Smith, all about learning to control impulses:
+Check out What Were You Thinking? by Bryan Smith, all about learning to control impulses: